Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Related work

+Language models have often been studied in AAC in hopes of improving communication speed.
+Work has focused on four main topics: word completions and predictions, sentence and phrase retrieval, abbreviation expansion, and domain adaptation.

-Language models have been frequently studied in AAC applications in an attempt to improve communication rates.
-One way language models have been applied to AAC devices is through word completions and predictions.
-Word completions attempt to predict a user's intended current word before they finish typing it.
-Word predictions attempt to predict subsequent words. \citet{kristensson_design_and_analysis} show that word predictions can increase the text entry rate of users, but they can also decrease entry rate, depending on how and when predictions are displayed and the user's typing strategy. \citet{yusufali_bridging_2023, yusufali_refining_2024} used LLMs to generate word predictions for AAC devices and showed entry rates up to 30.4 WPM.
+\textbf{Word completions and predictions.} Word completions attempt to predict a user's intended current word before they finish typing it, while word predictions attempt to predict subsequent words based on the likelihood of each word in the context of the user's sentence.
+Prior work by \citet{kristensson_design_and_analysis} showed that word predictions can increase or decrease a user's entry rate depending on how and when predictions are displayed and the user's typing strategy. \citet{yusufali_bridging_2023, yusufali_refining_2024} used LLMs to generate word predictions for AAC devices and showed entry rates up to 30.4 WPM.

-Retrieval techniques allow users to store sentences or phrases that they might frequently use~\cite{todman_whole_2008}.
+\textbf{Sentence and phrase retrieval.} Retrieval techniques allow users to store sentences or phrases that they frequently use~\cite{todman_whole_2008}.
 These messages can then be retrieved by the user by entering specific keywords~\cite{langer_using_1998} or matching context tags~\cite{kristensson_design_engineering_2020}.
-The drawback to retrieval is that the utterances must be pre-stored by the user in their device, and they are not as adaptable to different conversational situations.
+The drawback to retrieval is utterances must be pre-stored by the user in their device, so they are not as adaptable to different conversational situations.

-Recent advances in LLMs have allowed researchers to develop more dynamic abbreviation expansion interfaces. \citet{cai_context_aware_2022, cai_speak_faster_2023} developed a system where users abbreviate each word to its first letter, and it leverages the context of the utterance to decode the intended expansion with an LLM.
+\textbf{Abbreviation expansion.} Recent advances in LLMs have allowed the development of more dynamic abbreviation expansion interfaces. \citet{cai_context_aware_2022, cai_speak_faster_2023} developed a system where users abbreviate each word to its first letter.
+The system leverages the context of the utterance and an LLM to decode the intended text.
 KWickChat~\cite{shen_kwickchat_2022} allows the user to enter a few keywords and uses an LLM to generate expanded utterances based on the provided keywords, some contextual details about the user, and the dialogue from their conversational partner. \citet{valencia_less_i_type_2023} also developed an abbreviation expansion system that expands single words into complete sentences using conversational context and background information about the user.